How Addictions Destroy Your Children

 Then it happened.

 I replied, “Yes, baby,” and I looked down at her face in my lap.

 She locked eyes with me and was as serious as I’ve ever seen her before.

 “Are you ever gonna stop drinking?”…

 …That was it.
-Tears in my eyes started to uncontrollably well-up, and I quickly looked away, immensely convicted of my alcoholism.
-I couldn’t hardly hold back the flow, so I quickly wiped them away.
-I couldn’t let Grace see that I was upset, and taken off-guard.
-I composed myself then looked back down at her.
+Tears in my eyes started to uncontrollably well up–I quickly looked away, immensely convicted of my alcoholism.
+I couldn’t hold back the watery flow so I hastily wiped away the tears before they had a chance to roll down my cheeks.

 “Yeah, baby.
 I’m gonna quit.
 I promise.”